nervos-community/awesome-nervos/README.md

 # How to Contribute

-The easiest way is to go to https://github.com/nervos-community/awesome-nervos and click on the "pen" icon in the upper right corner.
+The easiest way is to click on the "pen" icon in the upper right corner.
 Make the changes to the file and follow the instructions to create a pull request.

 Join our [Nervos Buidl Community](https://t.me/joinchat/IpZ4EBYx6PP1-FgIG1EVUw) on Telegram to get more Friends.